 What are the prospects for the price of gold by 2025?

 Gold is often considered a barometer of uncertainty.
-If you're new to investing , understanding what makes it rise or fall will help you better assess whether it's a good fit for your portfolio .
+If you're new to investing , understanding what makes it rise or fall will help you better assess whether it has a place in your portfolio .
 In this article, we'll first look at the fundamental forces behind its value, then the macroeconomic context and the signals to watch for to anticipate its trajectory towards the end of 2025.
 This article does not constitute investment advice.

 Table of contents